unbit/uwsgi-docs/Configuration.rst

 This feature can be (ab)used to reduce the number of configuration files required by your application.

-Similarly, contents of evironment variables and external text files can be included using the `$(ENV_VAR)` and `@(file_name)` syntax.
+Similarly, contents of environment variables and external text files can be included using the `$(ENV_VAR)` and `@(file_name)` syntax.
 See also :doc:`ParsingOrder`.